saaste/opengraph-image-creator/README.md

 - `site`: Default site value if no `site` URL parameter is provided
 - `secret`: If set, a matching `secret` URL parameter is required to view the preview and to generate the image.
 - `date_format`: The date field will be set to the current time if the URL parameter is not provided.
 This setting specifies the date format.
 It uses [Go's date format syntax](https://gosamples.dev/date-time-format-cheatsheet/).
+- `max_cache`: Maximum time the image can be cached.
+The value is used in the `Cache-Control` header.
 - `line_break_characters`: Characters or strings that will be replaced with line breaks.
 Read more below.

 ## How to use